UIP-Urban-Intelligence-Platform/UIP-Urban_Intelligence_Platform/wiki/FAQ.md

 ### Is this production-ready?

-Yes, Builder Layer End is designed for production use.
+Yes, UIP - Urban Intelligence Platform is designed for production use.
 However, you should:
 - Configure proper authentication
 - Set up monitoring and logging
 - Review security settings